Glues, gases and aerosols

 It may be possible to become psychologically dependent on volatile substances, meaning the users develop an increased desire to keep using despite any harms they experience, but the evidence on this is limited.

 Withdrawal symptoms have been reported in regular users.
-When they stop their use they experience irritability and headaches.
+When they stop their use they experience anxiety, irritability and headaches.

-Under Scottish law you can be prosecuted for 'recklessly' selling substances to any age group if you suspect they're going to inhale them.
+Under Scottish law you can be prosecuted for recklessly selling substances to any age group if you suspect they're going to inhale them.

-It is illegal to sell petrol to anyone under the age of 16 or to supply gas lighter refills to anyone under the age of 18.
+It is illegal to sell petrol to anyone under the age of 16 or to supply butane gas lighter refills to anyone under the age of 18.
 This applies to the whole of the UK.